davebenson/doom4-walkthrough/README.md

 Cheesy Strategy:  You can hide behind lowest switch: eventually Pinkies will gang up on you, but then you can take advantage of the Berserk Powerup in the tunnel leading out of the area.
 So, the way I usually do the fight is go left past one switch, then go right and jump up across the gap to the second switch.
 Use Tactical Scope to take out the first 2 switches from the same vantage.
 Then go outside and jump down to the 3rd switch; sometimes a Cyber-Mancubus will spawn there before you jump: either chainsaw him or go over/around.
 Destroy the 3rd switch and hide behind it, shooting out with the Gauss Cannon / Siege Mode etc.  At some point, grab the Berserk.
 The cool thing about this is that the monsters mostly fight each other.

-There's also a Codex Entry in this room: "Monsters / Cyber-Mancubus".
+There's also CODEX ENTRY "Monsters / Cyber-Mancubus" in this room.

 Follow VEGA's suggestion to jump down onto a train below to enter the last big battle on Mars.